-Our spotlight is set on our newest featured artist Florian Raditsch, born and raised in central California.
-He first studied art at the University of Art and Design in Santa Fe, New Mexico, and he then moved on to Vienna, where he graduated from the class of Judith Eisler at the University of Applied Arts in Austria.
+Florian Raditsch ia a contemporary painter, born and raised in central California.
+He first studied art at the University of Art and Design in Santa Fe, New Mexico, and he then moved to Vienna, where he graduated from the class of Judith Eisler at the University of Applied Arts in Austria.

-Having crossed paths in the past, we reconnected at the Parallel Art Fair that was able to take place during more lenient restrictions in September of this year.
-When we decided to create the featured artist section on our art platform, it was very clear from the start that we would ask his permission to feature him.
+Having crossed paths in the past, we reconnected at the Parallel Art Fair that was able to take place during more lenient restrictive measures in September of this year.
+When we decided to create the featured artist section on our art platform- It was clear from the start that we would ask to feature him.

 His work is exceptional, his responses to my interview questions so insightful.
 But let me say no more, find out for yourself.

-When and how did you realise that you are an artist?
+When and how did you realize that you are an artist?

 I was also deeply involved with music from a young age, playing the violin - often in front of live audiences.
 Being as curious as I am, I pursued many disciplines, creating small worlds and experiences, something that remains a part of my practice today.

 Did the environment you grew up in have an influence on your work?

 Yes, it certainly did and still does.
 The two worlds in which I grew up were vastly different from one another.

 On one side I had my childhood and youth, living on a ranch in the foothills of the Sierra Nevada (that’s middle of nowhere California for everyone else), and on the other, a family of Austrian immigrants in the US that was steeped in the history and cultural world of Europe at the turn of the century.

 To a degree.
 I was not discouraged to draw or make photographs or anything else.
 Certain individuals around me, such as my best friend growing up were very encouraging and engaging as far as art was concerned, and we worked constantly at developing our craft.